Odesа Polytechnic National University

-The Odessa National Polytechnic University (Національний університет «Одеська політехніка») is a Ukrainian state-sponsored university of higher education and research in Odesa, Ukraine.
+The Odesа Polytechnic National University (Національний університет «Одеська політехніка») is a Ukrainian state-sponsored university of higher education and research in Odesa, Ukraine.

 History

 The university was established on September 18, 1918.
 Over the years, the ONPU launched thousands of youth into professional life.
 Among its graduates are many talented engineers, scientists, heads of scientific organizations and universities, top management staff at different industries, as well as political actors.

 Academics

 Nowadays, the university represents a huge training center of high-qualification personnel in the south Ukraine.
 The Odesa National Polytechnic University figures among 14 Ukrainian universities, members of the European Universities Association, as well as among four Ukrainian universities, members of International Universities Association.

 ONPU created a "polytechnic university" complex consolidating licea, high schools, colleges, and technical schools of the whole southern Ukraine region.
 20,000 of students, graduate employees, post-graduate students are trained here, the process being affected by 4,000 lecturers, researchers and practical engineers.
 There are 57 academicians and corresponding members of both special Ukraine Academies of Science, more than 120 professors and Doctors of sciences, almost 450 senior lecturers, Ph.D., 21 honored workers of Science and Engineering of Ukraine, honored worker of the National Education of Ukraine, 13 academicians of international academies.

 The teaching process follows a multistage system: Bachelor, Specialist (practical engineer), Master of Science, Candidate of Science (Ph.D.) and the Doctor of Science.
-The Odessa National Polytechnic University structure includes 11 institutes, ten faculties, 62 departments, technical school and college.
+The Odesа Polytechnic National University structure includes 11 institutes, ten faculties, 62 departments, technical school and college.